HLOverflow/cmd-to-powershell/README.md

 Prior to running your command, use `get-command` to verify whether the CommandType is `Application` and whether the Source is mapped to disk.

-Windows will log Process Creation event id 4688 under "Microsoft-Windows-Security-Auditing" when powershell spawns the underlying executable.
+When CommandType is `Application`, Powershell will spawn the underlying executable to get result.
+Windows will log this under Process Creation event id 4688 inside "Microsoft-Windows-Security-Auditing".
 This would include any cmdline that you passed into the executable as arguments.

 ![](./getcommand.png)